-Companies with more than 500 employees and deemed “severely distressed” will receive large grants or loans.
+Companies with more than 500 employees and deemed “severely distressed” received large grants or loans.

-The passenger airline industry, for example, will get $25 billion in grants (money they won’t pay back) and another $25 billion in loans they are expected to pay back.
+The passenger airline industry, for example, received $25 billion in grants (money they won’t pay back) and another $25 billion in loans they are expected to pay back.

-There is $17 billion in loans to companies considered critical to national security and $425 billion for other businesses, states and cities.
+There was $17 billion in loans to companies considered critical to national security and $425 billion for other businesses, states and cities.